aacosta11/StellarMe/README.md

 MERN Full-Stack

 This site was designed for mobile screens first (screens < 425px wide), so plz use dev tools to browse this site with an emulated mobile screen.
+Desktop support will come soon!

 Check out the /preview page!

+inspiration:

+- Keybase.io
+- StellarX
+- Interstellar
+- Lobstr.co
+- SatoshiPay

 Dependencies:
 >stellarMe 📂 > server 📂